 The DOT doesn’t even have access unless they request an inspection file.
 Then they only get the inspection file.
 They do not have full unlimited access.

 Highway.com requests access to your ELD.
 That has nothing to do with identity.
-Once they access the ELD they have full access all the time to all of your ELD data.
+Once they access the ELD they have full access all the time to all of your truck locations.

 Who owns your ELD data?